pushthings4ward/zika-data/README.md

 #### The Netherlands

-- A confirmed case of Zika virus infection was reported in a 60-year-old, who had returned from Suriname on 29 November 2015, following a 3-week holiday [88].
+- A confirmed case of Zika virus infection was reported in a 60-year-old, who had returned from Suriname on 29 November 2015, following a 3-week holiday.
 RIVM has reported six imported cases of Zika virus infection from Suriname.
 [ECDC Report, page 14](http://ecdc.europa.eu/en/publications/Publications/rapid-risk-assessment-zika-virus-first-update-jan-2016.pdf)

 #### United States